Nestled in the Appalachian Foothills, Appealing Dahlonega, Georgia Boasts a Scenic Setting, Lots of Festivals and a Gentle Pace

 With its elevation of 1,450 feet, Dahlonega winters can be chilly with temperatures in the 30s and 40s.
 Summer temperatures are generally in the 70s, 80s and low 90s.
 On average, the area receives 62 inches of rain and a trace of snow each year.
 Ice storms can happen.
 The sun shines 225 days of the year.
 On the comfort index, a combination of temperature and humidity, Dahlonega is just below the national average.
 The air quality is very good.

 Dahlonega does have a few drawbacks.
 It is remote.
 The poverty rate is above the national average, although much of this is attributed to the student population.
 Some parts of town have seen better days.
 Tourists and college students are a constant presence, although there are fewer tourists in the winter and fewer college kids in the summer.
 The chance of a tornado striking is 92% above the national average.

-All that said, most retirees that live in Dahlonega think they have struck retirement gold.
-The early prospectors may have left, but nearly everyone else that has come has wanted to stay, enjoying comfortable small town living just down the road from a vibrant American city.
+All that said, most retirees who live in Dahlonega think they have struck retirement gold.
+The early prospectors may have left, but nearly everyone else who has come has wanted to stay, enjoying comfortable small town living just down the road from a vibrant American city.

 Webwerxx, Inc. Copyright (c) 2006-2018.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.